 So much variety is available to you.
 Grassy mountain meadows with wide open views, rhododendron lined trails, quiet woods where you can hear a pin drop – all with a high altitude alpine feel.

 Pisgah can work well (with smart carpooling because of limited parking) for a small number of guests – our recommendation is to stay below 10.
 The National Forest infrastructure wasn’t put in place to accommodate large groups, so we need to be sensitive to other hikers visiting the trails.
 Read more about our tips to elope in one of the most popular places in Pisgah here: Planning your Black Balsam Knob Wedding.

-Located further southwest of Asheville, Nantahala might not have the epic high elevations like Pisgah – but in return you have an opportunity to find places that are under less pressure from tourists.
+There are many locations that are further away from Asheville too!
+It might be a longer drive, or mean staying outside of Asheville – but in return you have an opportunity to find places that are under less pressure from tourists.
 Especially if you’re willing to hike there are great views to experience!